seud0nym/tch-gui-unhide/utilities/README.md

 ## overlay-restore
 Restores an overlay tar backup, such as those created by mtd-backup, reset-to-factory-defaults-with-root, and safe-firmware-upgrade.

+When restoring an overlay backup from another device with same firmware, MAC addresses and serial numbers found in the configuration will be updated to the new devices MAC addresses and serial number.

 By default, both bank_1 and bank_2 will be restored.
 ```